wjin/algorithm_book/README.md

 # Introduction

 This book is used to collect common algorithm questions during IT interview.
+Feel free to contact me via: wjin.cn@gmail.com

 # Build
-It was written with markdown and converted to pdf by [pandoc](https://github.com/jgm/pandoc/releases).
+It is written with markdown and then converted to pdf by [pandoc](https://github.com/jgm/pandoc/releases).

 ## Mac OS X
  1. install [pandoc](https://github.com/jgm/pandoc/releases)